Promoting public understanding

-McDougall has funded a prize offered annually for the best postgraduate thesis at a UK university in the sphere of elections, electoral systems and representation.
+McDougall funds a prize offered annually for the best postgraduate thesis at a UK university in the sphere of elections, electoral systems and representation.
 The prize is awarded by the Political Studies Association [PSA] in association with its Elections, Public Opinion and Parties [EPOP] group.
-For recent prize-winning research, see further Research and Information Dissemination supported by McDougall Grant making.
+For the list of recent prize-winning research, see further Research and Information Dissemination supported by McDougall Grant making.

 McDougall itself occasionally commissions research for publication on contemporary issues which are the subject of public policy debates.
 An example is the report commissioned when the government introduced a Bill providing for the introduction of individual electoral registration in Great Britain.
 Comments on the Proposed System of Individual Electoral Registration in Great Britain (2012) by Patrick Bradley, formerly Chief Electoral Officer for Northern Ireland, can be downloaded from Papers, Videos and other materials.